MEGA65/open-roms/CONFIG.md

 Choose if your CPU supports the Western Design Center 65C02 instruction set, like:

 * WDC 65C02 - used in the Turbo Master accelerator

+It enables some speed/size code optimizations.

+### `CONFIG_CPU_CSG_65CE02`

+Choose if your CPU supports the Commodore Semiconductor Group 65CE02 instruction set, like:

 * CSG 65CE02
-* CSG 4510 - used in the Commodore 65 prototypes
+* CSG 4510 - microcontroller used in the Commodore 65 prototypes

 It enables some speed/size code optimizations.